Arriving during COVID19

 How can I get my key to the student dormitory (and the SIS-Pack)?

-- If possible, tutor will pick up your key for you and meet with you when you arrive.
+- If you are under the obligation to self-isolate after entry, the tutor will pick up your key for you and meet with you when you arrive.
 If you have ordered a SIS-Pack, the tutor will also pick it up and leave it in your room in advance.
 A SIS pack is an offer from the Studentenwerk Frankfurt (Oder).
-It contains: plate, cup, cutlery, pillow, duvet, bed linen, fitted sheets, pot, pan, trash bags and toilet paper) The cost of the SIS-Pack is 50,00 Euros and will be transferred to the Studentenwerk in adavance, together with the deposit.
+It contains: plate, cup, cutlery, pillow, duvet, bed linen, fitted sheets, pot, pan, trash bags and toilet paper) The cost of the SIS-Pack is 50,00 Euros and will be transferred to the Studentenwerk in advance, together with the deposit.

 How will I get my supplies during quarantine?

-- Current Address in Frankfurt (Oder) including Street and house number, Postcode, City.
+Address in Frankfurt (Oder) including street, house number and apartment number

 Where can I dispose my garbage during quarantine?

-- During your quarantine period, your garbage disposal will be managed by the respective caretakers in Mühlenweg and August-Bebel-Straße.
-For this purpose, please leave your garbage outside your flat door on Wednesdays, by 10 a.m. at the latest.
+- You can leave the garbage bags on Wednesdays, by 10 a.m. outside the door of your dormitory during the quarantine.
+The trash will be collected every Wednesday.
 Please follow the waste separation in Germany.
 During the quarantine you can only leave the following two types of trash outside the door:

 - Yellow bags („Gelber Sack“): Light-weight packaging, i.e. all packaging which are not made of glass or paper (for example aluminum foil, plastic bags, tins, yoghurt cups, Tetra-packs in which juice and milk are sold, plastic bottles and coffee packs)